Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 Here we used the same control samples previously described for B. anthracis and B, cereus.

-#### Table 2: Summary of the non-zero counts of the 1793 Anthrax-specific 31-mers that were quieried against all the 31-mers generated for each of the B. anthracis control samples
+#### Table 2: Summary of the non-zero counts of the 1793 Anthrax-specific 31-mers that were queried against all the 31-mers generated for each of the B. anthracis control samples

 |        Study       | Number of non-zero 31-mer counts |
 |:------------------:|:--------------------------------:|